 There are two areas to focus on when integrating your marketing technology tools:

-One of the most important is communication and the sharing of data.
+- Communicate with the wider business: One of the most important is communication and the sharing of data.
 If each department in the business is working independently from one another, then the sharing of data and communication of successful methods becomes difficult.

-Plan your purchases around the existing platforms that you want to retain.
+- Test integrations first: Plan your purchases around the existing platforms that you want to retain.
 New and old tech may not work well together, and may need technological modifications or adjustments in order for it to work.
 This is why good communication between departments is essential; it’s likely you’ll need to get IT involved in order to solve issues.

 When you begin to implement new technology as part of your MarTech strategy, it’s vital to get everyone on board, including those not directly involved.
 One of the key departments that needs to be involved is IT.